 Here's how to whip it up:

-Mix well, cover and leave to gently cook for 15 minutes.
-Top Tip - turn off the heat and leave the sauce for a few hours, or even overnight, to really let the flavours develop.
+- Mix well, cover and leave to gently cook for 15 minutes.
+If you can, turn off the heat and leave the sauce for a few hours, or even overnight, to really let the flavours develop.

 - Stir in the mackerel, cover and cook for 5 - 6 minutes.

 - Add the peas and cook for a further 2 - 3 minutes, until the fish and peas are cooked through.

 - Season to taste with salt and garnish with fresh coriander.